 If your tax residency is solid and your reporting is simple, don’t overcomplicate it just to feel “more official.”

+This one trips up a lot of digital nomads and early-stage founders.
 If you don’t have a clear tax residency, forming a company can lead to:

 Until you’ve locked in a stable personal base — and ideally a tax-friendly one — it’s often smarter to hold off on company formation.